 Besides diagnostics tests, you can also use coding through this advanced Scanner to customize the setting in your car.
-You will be able to adjust your car’s headlights and turn the automatic on/off system of your car.
+You will be able to adjust your car’s headlights and turn your car’s automatic on/off the system.

 One of the best features has to be that this app can check live parameters such as pressure values and temperature, which is very useful when diagnosing error codes.